Mount Pleasant Primary School

 Wellbeing

-Our children enjoy school and learning because their mental wellbeing and health are at the fore and so as learners and as members of our community they are confident, positive and forward-thinking.
+Our children enjoy school and learning because their mental wellbeing and health are at the forefront and so as learners and as members of our community they are confident, positive and forward-thinking.